-The Apple-Samsung smartphone litigation has put design patents on the map in a good way.
+The Apple-Samsung smartphone litigation has put design patents on the map in a big way.
 We saw in the previous chapter that they provided a natural solution to the problem of protecting threedimensional designs.
 How well do they fit software, and what aspects of software might they cover?

-17 Stan.
+Michael Risch, Functionality and Graphical User Interface Design Patents 17 Stan.
 Tech.
 Rev. 53 (2013)